 How much bee pollen should you take?

 Since bee pollen is an unproven treatment, there is no standard dose.
-Some people use 1/8 to 1/4 teaspoon of bee pollen granules daily.
-They gradually increase the dose up to 6 teaspoons.
 Ask your doctor for advice.

 Can you get bee pollen naturally from foods?